 Economic Scenarios

-The Best Case Scenario involves a producer who sources inputs at marginal cost (local transport only) and utilizes on-farm labor.
-In this scenario, a $2,000 investment in ten bioreactors produces high-quality fungal-dominated compost.
-Applied as an inoculant at 1.5 cubic yards per acre over 100 acres (40 ha), this reduces synthetic phosphorus and potash dependency by 20%, resulting in a savings of $35–$60 per acre ($86–$148/ha) annually.
-Combined with a 7–12% yield boost due to improved water retention and nutrient availability, the operation nets an additional $150–$280 per acre ($371–$692/ha), providing a complete ROI on the initial bioreactor investment by year two.
+The Best Case Scenario involves a producer sourcing inputs at near-marginal cost and utilizing on-farm mechanical equipment.
+A $2,084 investment in ten bioreactors produces high-quality, biologically diverse compost.
+Applied as an inoculant at 1.5 cubic yards per acre over 100 acres (40 ha), this reduces synthetic phosphorus and potash dependency by 20%, resulting in savings of $37–$63 per acre ($91–$156/ha) annually.
+Combined with a 7–12% yield boost due to improved soil structure and water retention, the operation nets an additional $156–$292 per acre ($385–$722/ha), providing a full return on investment by the second year.

-Transitioning to Johnson-Su bioreactor-based inoculation rarely creates a negative "yield dip" in the same way input-replacement crops do.
-However, there is a risk of "Biological Lag."
-For 1–2 years, the soil food web may be transitioning from a bacteria-dominated state (due to synthetic fertilizers) to a healthier fungal-dominated state.
-Farmers may perceive this as a lack of progress.
-To mitigate this, consider a "hybrid phase" where you maintain 80% of your current fertilizer regime while applying the inoculant, gradually tapering off by 10% each season based on soil microbial reports.
-This protects against yield fluctuations while the biological engine builds.
-Implementing specialized soil biology testing at $150–$300 per sample every six months is the most effective way to monitor real progress and prevent the premature abandonment of the practice.
+Transitioning to this system presents a risk of "Biological Lag."
+For 1–2 years, the soil food web may be in a state of flux as it shifts from bacteria-dominated, synthetic-fed levels to a healthier, fungal-dominated state.
+Farmers might perceive this as a lack of progress.
+To mitigate, use a "hybrid phase" by maintaining 80% of current fertilizer regimes while applying the inoculant, tapering off synthetic usage by 10% each season based on microbial reports.
+Budgeting $156–$313 per sample for biennial soil biology testing is the most effective way to quantify progress and justify the practice during this transition.

 Sources behind this view